 I’m a civic technologist and design researcher, investigating how design and innovative technologies could best be used to improve public services and opportunities for civic engagement.
 I earned M.S. in Human-Computer Interaction at Georgia Tech, while I researched civic media, food security, and urban computing primarily with the Public Design Workshop.
-Now I design and research on several emerging tech (blockchain, quantum, cloud) solutions at IBM and collaborate with civic hackers and activists in the US.
+Then I led design and research on several emerging tech (blockchain, quantum, cloud) solutions at IBM while collaborating with civic hackers and activists in the US.
 And now I actually do that civic tech thing full time at Truss with some amazing people in an amazing work environment.

 - Check my LinkedIn profile for my professional availability and details